bcgov/entity/rfcs/rfc-incorporation-application-staff-filing.md

 # Summary

 This RFC outlines how the changes required for the staff to file an incorporation application.
+The UI flow from the staff dashboard (how to launch the Incorporation Application/Registration) is not in the scope of this RFC.

 # Detailed design